Retirees and/or Spouses Over 65

 Is there dependent coverage?

-No. CompanionCare is an individual enrollment.
-If a spouse/domestic partner is currently enrolled as a retiree health dependent and qualifies for Medicare Parts A & B a they must complete a separate CompanionCare enrollment form for their own contract or maintain coverage with Anthem Blue Cross HMO or PPO Medical.
+No. This plan is an individual enrollment.
+If a spouse/domestic partner is currently enrolled as a retiree health dependent and qualifies for Medicare Parts A & B a they must complete a separate enrollment form for their own coverage.

 How does a member enroll?

-A CompanionCare enrollment form must be completed and submitted to the District with a copy of the member's Medicare card.
-If the card is not available, enrollment in CompanionCare will be delayed until the card is received.
+An enrollment form must be completed and submitted to the District with a copy of the member's Medicare card.
+RetireeFirst will assist with this enrollment process.

 Does the member need to enroll in Medicare Part D?